navgurukul/chanakya/questions/algebraChoice1.md

 ## Common Text

 ### Hindi
 Ek apple ka weight 20 grams hai.
 Aur ek orange ka weight 30 grams hai.
 Aapke paas har 2 oranges ke liye, 3 apples hai.
-(Yaani agar 2 orange hai, toh 3 apples honge, etc.) (Yaani agar 4 orange hai, toh 6 apples honge, etc.) Aap ke paas total 4800 grams ke fruits hai.
+(Example: Yaani agar 2 orange hai, toh 3 apples honge, 4 oranges hain toh 6 apples honge etc.) (Yaani agar 4 orange hai, toh 6 apples honge, etc.) Aap ke paas total 4800 grams ke fruits hai.
 Aapke paas kitne apples hai?

 ### English
 Weight of one apple is 20 grams.
 And weight of one orange is 30 grams.
-You have 2 oranges and 3 apples.
-(If 2 oranges then you have 3 apples) (If 4 oranges then you have 6 apples and so on) You have total of 4800 grams of fruits.
+You have 2 oranges for every 3 apples.
+(Example: If 2 oranges then you have 3 apples, If 4 oranges then you have 6 apples and so on) You have total of 4800 grams of fruits.
 How many apples do you have?

 ## Options